iocave/customize-ui/README.md

 When set to `bottom`, activity bar will be positioned below the sidebar.

+When set to `wide`, activity bar will match the width of traffic lights (for macOS inline menu bar).

 ### `customizeUI.titleBar`

 macOS only.
 When set to `inline`, titlebar is hidden and window controls become part of sidebar.